mahavedalla/mahavedalla/docs/questions/buddha/was-the-buddha-an-ecumenist.md

-# Was the Buddha an ecumenist?
+Question: Was the Buddha an ecumenist?
 Category: Buddha
 Sutta References: -
 Date Entered: March 31, 2025